 HOW TO HAVE THE CONVERSATION.

 Always ask if it’s a good time to speak about something important to you, and check their space for any distractions.
 Have this conversation over coffee, not at a loud party.
 Explain your motives and give them the clearance to be truthful.
 Some questions could be:

 - Is there anything about me you wish I would change?

 - Are their traits that I display that make you or others uncomfortable?

 - Do I owe you an apology for anything in the past?

 - Is there something you wish I would do more, that I do not do?

 Don’t forget to thank your friend for their willingness to engage with you on this level.
 You have a choice as to whether to make any changes to your behavior based on the information and opinions you receive in your conversations.
 But at the very least, you might want to keep what you heard in mind as you negotiate tricky spots in relationships or other life challenges — and consider whether altering how you’re perceived might help life go more smoothly for you.

 Not sure what to do with all that new, honest information?
 There are actions you can take to consciously create the life of your dreams, as the person you want to be, and we’ll show you how.
-Come to our Design Your Life Tele-Course and we’ll help you take a deep reassessment of your attitudes and actions and show you how you can align them with your highest ideals.
+Ready to get honest?
+Download our free coaching tool … The Art of Being Honest – for a step by step guide of how to have a difficult conversation.